neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 | revision | string | The UUID of the revision |

 #### Notes
- - If the password is not hidden and should be created in a hidden folder, it will be created in the default folder instead.
+ - If the password is not hidden and should be created in a hidden folder, it will be created in the default folder instead
+ - If the folder uuid is invalid or does not exist, the base folder uuid will be used instead
+ - If the `edited` argument is "0" or missing, the timestamp from the last revision will be used
+ - If the `edited` time is in the future, the current time will be used
+ - If the `tags` argument contains invalid tag ids, they will be ignored
  - You can assign hidden tags to a not hidden password, but they will not be visible.
    Therefore another client might remove the tag by accident